Who is That CAD Girl?

 Jennifer DiBona is a long-time CAD consultant and trainer doing business as That CAD Girl.

-That CAD Girl is an authorized Carlson Reseller and a charter member of Carlson College.
+That CAD Girl is an authorized Reseller of Carlson Software and a charter member of Carlson College.

 About Us